 Boreal Leadership Council (BLC)

-Suncor sponsored a BLC project to look at how Aboriginal Peoples are working to protect the woodland caribou.
-The review looked at tools, data, practices and governance structures used by Aboriginal Peoples, including:
+Suncor sponsored a BLC project to look at how Indigenous Peoples are working to protect the woodland caribou.
+The review looked at tools, data, practices and governance structures used by Indigenous Peoples, including:

 - Indigenous knowledge